 Training

 Primary training in data collection procedures is conducted at different times with three types of staff.
 First, Census Bureau Headquarters staff are responsible for training the Regional Office staff.
-Secondly, Regional Office staff have the primary responsibility for training the FRs and for supervising physician/provider data collection activities.
-Field representative training covers the following topics: inducting the physician/provider, confidentiality, HIPAA, determination of the "take every" and "start with" numbers, instructing physicians’/providers’ staff, supervising patient visit sampling, editing completed forms, retrieving missing data, and medical record abstraction.
-Finally, FRs induct the physicians/providers and train their staff on visit sampling and completion of the PRFs.
-If the physician/provider chooses, he/she may use the worksheet in the back of the NAMCS Instruction Manual for sampling (Attachment H) visits.
-However, if the physician or physician’s staff prefer, FRs abstract the data.
+Second, Regional Office staff have the primary responsibility for training the FRs and for supervising physician/provider data collection activities.
+FR training covers the following topics: inducting the physician/provider, confidentiality, HIPAA, determination of the "take every" and "start with" numbers, instructing physicians’/providers’ staff, supervising patient visit sampling, editing completed forms, retrieving missing data, and medical record abstraction.
+Finally, FRs induct the physicians/providers and train their staffs on visit sampling and completion of the PRFs.
+If the physician or physician’s staff prefer, FRs can abstract the data.
 In preparation for each survey year, NCHS staff provide initial training to FRs and RO staff on changes related to the forms, items, and procedures.

-Census Bureau Headquarters staff are also responsible for writing the field manual (Attachment H).
-The field manual contains topics that cover the following: purposes of the survey; interviewing techniques; a description of NAMCS physician induction interview (PII) questionnaire and related forms; and procedures that cover inducting office-based physicians/CHC providers, conducting physician visits, determining the take every and random start numbers, instructing the physician’s staff, supervising patient visit sampling, editing completed forms, and retrieving missing data.
+Census Bureau Headquarters staff are also responsible for writing the field manual.
+The field manual contains topics that cover the following: purposes of the survey; interviewing techniques; a description of NAMCS-1 questionnaire and related forms; and procedures that cover inducting office-based physicians/providers, conducting physician visits, determining the take every and random start numbers, instructing the physician’s staff, supervising patient visit sampling, editing completed forms, and retrieving missing data.

-Throughout the year, conference calls are held among Ambulatory and Health Care Statistics Branch (AHCSB) staff, Census Bureau Headquarters staff, Census Field Division staff, and NAMCS supervisory staff from all of the Regional Offices to discuss issues relevant to the ongoing NAMCS data collection.
+Throughout the year, conference calls are held among Ambulatory and Hospital Care Statistics Branch (AHCSB) staff, Census Bureau Headquarters staff, Census Field Division staff, and NAMCS supervisory staff from all of the Regional Offices to discuss issues relevant to the ongoing NAMCS data collection.

 Initial Contact

-Depending on the setting, initial contact is made at varying times prior to the beginning of NAMCS.
+Depending on the setting, initial contact is made at varying times prior to the beginning of NAMCS assigned reporting week for the sampled physician/CHC.
 Six weeks prior to the CHCs assigned data collection week, notification is sent to each CHC director that his/her particular center has been randomly selected to participate in NAMCS.
 CHC physicians/providers also receive an introductory letter, patterned after the letter sent to office-based physicians 5 weeks before their assigned reporting period.
 Finally, office-based physicians who have been selected to participate in the survey receive an introductory letter approximately 4 weeks before their 1-week reporting periods are to begin.
 All three types of letters are similar, signed by the Director of NCHS, and explain the basics of the survey.
 Specifically, the letters (1) highlight the voluntary nature of participation, (2) describe the planned contact with a representative from the Bureau of the Census who will act as NCHS’s data collection agent, and (3) provide additional instructions and support.
-See Attachment L for copies of all three types of letters.
+See Attachment M for copies of all three types of letters.
+The first letter in the attachment is given to CHC executives, the second is intended for CHC providers, and the final letter is for office-based physicians.
 As mentioned earlier, we include a motivational insert with the introductory letter.
 This short brochure contains reasons for participation, and questions and answers on confidentiality issues, including the HIPAA Privacy Rule.
-In addition, the package sent to sampled NAMCS participants contains endorsing letters from specialty medical colleges and/or associations corresponding to the physician’s particular specialty (Attachment M).
+In addition, the package sent to sampled NAMCS participants contains endorsing letters from specialty medical colleges and/or associations corresponding to the physician’s particular specialty (Attachment N).